A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Model formulation and definitions

 \subsection{LDL and HDL}

-Uptake and accumulation of modified LDL (modLDL) by both macrophages and smooth muscle cells drives development of atherosclerotic lesions.
-We assume that there is a fixed amount of lipid on LDL particles, $\displaystyle{\sigma_L}$ (lipid molecules per volume), and that HDL particles have a fixed capacity to accept lipids, $\displaystyle{\sigma_H}$ (capacity for lipid molecules per volume), and that these particles enter the artery wall at rate $\displaystyle{\Lambda}$ (volume per unit time).
-Let $\displaystyle{L(t)}$ be the total quantity of lipid on modified LDL particles in the plaque at time $\displaystyle{t}$.
-We assume that native (unmodified) LDL particles enter the artery wall at a constant rate $\Lambda \sigma_L$.
-Once inside the artery wall, they are rapidly modified to become modLDL.
-The modLDL particles are consumed by MDMs, SDMs, and SMCs at rates $\displaystyle{\eta_m, \eta_s}$, and $\displaystyle{\eta_c}$ (per cell per unit time) respectively.
-With these assumptions, the dynamics of $L(t)$ can be modelled by
+We assume that lipid on native (unmodified) LDL particles enters the artery wall at a constant rate $\Lambda \sigma_L$, where $\Lambda$ denotes the rate of serum entry into the artery wall (volume per unit time), and $\sigma_L$ denotes the lipid mass on LDL particles per unit volume of serum.
+Once inside the artery wall, the LDL particles are rapidly modified to become modLDL.
+Lipid on modLDL particles is consumed by MDMs, SDMs, and SMCs at rates $\displaystyle{\eta_m, \eta_s}$, and $\displaystyle{\eta_c}$ (per cell per unit time), respectively.
+With these assumptions, the dynamics of $L(t)$ can be modelled by:

-Similarly, we assume that HDL particles enter the artery wall so that HDL capacity arrives at a constant rate $\Lambda \sigma_H$.
-Lipid is offloaded from MDMs and SDMs to HDL particles at fixed rates $\displaystyle{\xi_m}$ and $\displaystyle{\xi_s}$ (lipid molecules per cell per unit time) for MDMs and SDMs, respectively.
-The expression of genes to promote cholesterol exporter protein ATP-binding cassette transporter A1 (ABCA1), which are needed for lipid offload to HDL, is low in SDMs compared to MDMs \cite{wang2019smooth,cai2019lncrna}, so that $\displaystyle{\xi_m>\xi_s}$.
-We assume that SMCs, before they switch phenotype, lack the machinery to offload lipid to HDL and so $\xi_c \equiv 0$ \cite{Allahverdian_etal_2012}.
-We model the total capacity of HDL particles inside the artery wall to accept lipid as, $\displaystyle{H(t)}$ using the assumption that HDL particles become fully loaded with lipid before leaving the artery wall.
-With these assumptions, the model for HDL capacity is
+We assume that HDL particles also enter the artery wall at constant rate $\Lambda$, and that these particles have a fixed capacity $\displaystyle{\sigma_H}$ for lipid acceptance (lipid mass capacity per unit volume of serum).
+Lipid is offloaded from MDMs and SDMs to HDL particles at the respective rates $\displaystyle{\xi_m}$ and $\displaystyle{\xi_s}$ (lipid mass per cell per HDL particle per unit time).
+The expression of genes to promote cholesterol exporter protein ATP-binding cassette transporter A1 (ABCA1), which are needed for lipid offload to HDL, is low in SDMs compared to MDMs, so that $\displaystyle{\xi_m>\xi_s}$ \cite{wang2019smooth,cai2019lncrna}.
+We assume that SMCs lack the machinery to offload lipid to HDL, and so $\xi_c \equiv 0$ \cite{allahverdian2012contribution}.
+The lipid mass capacity of a HDL particle when it enters the artery wall is denoted $H_0$, and we assume that HDL particles become fully loaded with lipid before leaving the artery wall.
+With these assumptions, the model for HDL capacity is:

-where $\displaystyle{H_0}$ is the lipid capacity of an HDL particle when it enters the artery wall (lipid molecules per HDL particle).